 MIT Environmental Solutions Initiative

-The MIT Environmental Solutions Initiative (ESI) advances science, engineering, policy, design, the humanities, and the arts toward a people-centric and planet-positive future.
+The MIT Environmental Solutions Initiative (ESI) advances science, engineering, policy and social science, design, the humanities, and the arts toward a people-centric and planet-positive future.

-ESI is directed by John E. Fernández, professor of architecture.
-For more information, please email our headquarters.
+ESI is directed by John E. Fernández, Professor of Architecture.
+For more information, please email ESI at email@example.com.